IzzyDoes/leftpwot-backend-public/PUBLIC_REPOSITORY_INFO.md

 ---

-**This is a professional, production-ready application designed for the Nigerian political discourse community.
+**This is a professional, production-ready application designed for modern web development.
 Built with modern technologies and best practices.**